Traditional vs Digital Marketing: Evolution of Digital Content

 Companies can purchase pay per clicks ads for up to 1 penny.

 For marketers with tight budgets, online advertising fits in well.
-Digital campaigns are great, but if consumers aren’t able to find your website or brand when they are researching for their next purchase, they really serve no purpose.
+Digital campaigns are great, but if consumers cannot find your website or brand when researching for their next purchase, they serve no purpose.

-This is precisely why the search engine is increasingly becoming more important.
-Search Engine Marketing services help brands improve their popularity and visibility online with good real estate on sites like Google and Bing.
+This is precisely why the search engine is increasingly becoming vital.
+Search Engine Marketing services help brands improve their popularity and visibility online with Google and Bing's dominance.

-The bright side of this kind of platform is to get in touch with the consumers when they are interested in and researching for something that may result in a sale or a lead.
+The bright side of this kind of platform is getting in touch with the consumers when they are interested in and researching something that may result in a sale or a lead.

 According to the CMO survey 2018, companies in which digital marketing leads activities were at a whopping 82.7%.
 Spending on SEO will reach approximately $80 billion on an annual basis.